codewithtarde9370/Blog-App/README.md

 - Home view with a list of blog cards
 - Detailed blog view using routing parameters
 - Static data array for blogs

+## Usage
+Once the development server is running, you can access the app in your web browser at http://localhost:3000.
+The Home view will display a list of blog cards.
+Clicking on a blog card will navigate to a detailed view of the selected blog using dynamic routing.

+## Components

+- BlogCard: Displays individual blog details in a card format.
+- Home: Renders a list of blog cards using the BlogCard component.
+- Blog: Displays detailed information about a selected blog using routing parameters.
+- Navbar: (Future enhancement) Navigation bar for the application.

+## Data Structure
+The blog data is currently stored in an array of objects.
+Each object represents a blog with the following structure:

+## Technologies Used
+1.React.js
+2.React Router
+3.JavaScript (ES6+)
+4.CSS

+## Future Enhancements

+- Add backend support for user-generated blog content
+- Implement authentication and user profiles
+- Create additional views (e.g., About, Contact)
+- Enhance the Navbar component for better navigation
+- Improve styling and responsiveness